flagDestinations · China

 Proton VPN — the privacy-first backup

-Its Stealth protocol is designed to slip past censorship and DPI, backed by Proton’s strong privacy record — a reasonable backup, though as with the others reliability in China drops well below ExpressVPN.
+Its Stealth protocol is designed to slip past censorship and DPI, backed by Proton’s strong privacy record — a reasonable backup, though as with the others reliability in China is hard-won and never guaranteed.
 IPVanish and CyberGhost complete the list, but neither is one we would count on behind the Great Firewall.

 SB